-oo.
+nn.
 Preferred Supplier

-Supplier designation indicating that the university has negotiated pricing, commercial terms, and legal terms and conditions in place with the supplier.
+Supplier designation indicating that the university has negotiated commercial and legal terms and conditions in place with the supplier.
 Use of a preferred supplier for procurements within the Simplified Acquisition Threshold does not require any further competition and documentation.

-pp. Procurement Card Verification Report (PRC)
+oo.
+Procurement Card Verification Report (PRC)